General Information

 1. Apply and be accepted for admission to Georgia College & State University.

-2. Apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA online at https://www.fafsa.gov/.
+2. Apply for financial aid by completing the Free Application for Federal Student Aid (FAFSA) online at www.studentaid.gov.
 (Students who have previously applied for aid and have supplied the Department of Education with an email address, will be sent notifications electronically via e-mail)

 3. When completing the FAFSA, be sure to list Georgia College in the school section of the application using our Federal School Code of 001602.
 This will allow us to receive an electronic copy of the application.
 (Students should also be certain that all necessary signatures are included.)

-5. Please verify online information in PAWS to see that an electronic copy of the Student Aid Report (SAR) has been received.
+4. Please verify online information in PAWS to see that an electronic copy of the FAFSA has been received.

-7. A student is awarded their maximum annual loan eligibility when the Financial Aid Office determines financial aid eligibility.
-Students can then cancel or lower the amount of Stafford loan funds offered.
+6. A student is awarded their maximum annual loan eligibility when the Financial Aid Office determines financial aid eligibility.
+Students can then, accept, reduce, or decline the amount of Stafford loan funds offered.
 Students who have not borrowed their annual loan limits, may apply for additional Stafford loans funds.
 A student may also be eligible for additional loan funds once they change class levels during the academic year.
 Students can request Stafford loan funds by completing the Stafford Loan Application.

 If you have any questions, please contact the Financial Aid Office.